Last Updated: Nov 01, 2024 Views: 1595

 Screenshot of where to find the Cite button in ProQuest

-The cite tool defaults to MLA.
-For a different style, click on the drop-down list.
-Make sure you click the "Change" button to get the updated citation.
+The cite tool defaults to APA.
+For a different style, click on the drop-down list and select the style you need.

-Gale Databases (for example, Opposing Viewpoints in Context): After you open the article (usually by clicking on the title), find and click on Citation Tools.
-It is usually found with other tools like "Print" or "Email."
+Gale Databases (for example, Opposing Viewpoints in Context): After you open the article (usually by clicking on the title),click on the "Cite" icon at the top of the page with other tools like "Print" or "Download".

 Screenshot of where to find the Citation Tools in Gale

 It defaults to MLA.
-You can choose another style like APA from the drop-down list.
+You can choose another style like APA from the links above the citation example.

 EBSCO Databases (for example, Academic Search Ultimate): After you open the article (usually by clicking on the title), find and click on the Cite link.
 It is usually found with other tools like "Print" or "Email."